What makes the Iberian pig so special?

 The deep red colour that appears on cutting is typical of free-range animals of advanced age (18 months).
 Low melting point of the marbling fat typical of acorn-fed pigs, and the intense, persistent aroma and flavour come from long ageing.
 Dehesa de Extremadura ham has usually low salt content, resulting from optimum climate conditions that make the salting period shorter than in other parts of Spain.

 This D.O is located in the Pedroches valle in Cordoba, Spain and is very slightly salty or sweet.
 It has a pleasant characteristic aroma.
 The fat is glossy and white with pinkish or yellowish tinges and it is aromatic, with a pleasing taste.

 Types/Labels of Iberian ham

-Iberian breed pigs are the only animals of this species in which stored fat is redistributed thoughout the body, infiltrating the muscle fibers.
+Iberian hog is the only animal of this species which stores fat thoughout the muscles of the body, infiltrating the muscle fibers.
 When the pig has consumed a diet with a high acorn content this fat is of superior quality, giving the flesh its characteristic texture, aroma and flavour.

 The labels in each D.O. are slightly different, except for the black label.
 Since 2014 the term “Pata Negra” (black hoof) may only appear on labels if the ham in question comes from a pure-bred Iberian pig, and not from one that has been cross bred.

-For the rest of the labels we can say that if you see a red label, it is telling you that the pig is acorn-fed, and from a crossbreed pig.
-A green one is used for “cebo” Iberian ham, i.e. hams that come from crossbreed Iberian pigs fed on cereals and raised on open range.
-The White label is used to determine that the pig is at least 50% Iberian pig, and that it has been fed on cereals only and not raised outside.
+For the rest of the labels we can say that if you see a red label, it is acorn-fed, and from a crossbreed pig Iberian pig.
+A green one means cebo Iberico ham, i.e. hams that come from crossbreed Iberian pigs fed on cereals and raised on open range.
+The White label determines that the pig is at least 50% Iberian pig, and that it has been fed on cereals only and not raised outside.

 If you would like to know more about it, we would recommend you to keep reading this link.